• Skip to main content

 In addition to bread, there is along list of things you can use that starter in.

-Thing you can make with a starter include: Pancakes, pizza, quick breads, crackers, muffins, cookies and just about anything else that needs a leaven.
+Thing you can make with a starter include: Sourdough discard pancakes, pizza, quick breads, sourdough crackers, sourdough discard chocolate chip muffins, cookies and just about anything else that needs a leaven.

 Some recipes take time to rise and others require no time.
 Get all my recipes that use a sourdough starter.